Close-mid back rounded vowel: Close-mid back protruded vowel

 In English, the symbol is typically associated with the vowel in the "goat", but in Received Pronunciation and General American, that vowel is a diphthong whose starting point may be unrounded and more centered than /[o]/.
+In Received Pronunciation, the closest vowel to cardinal /[o]/ is the vowel found in words such as caught, horse and hoarse.
+This is transcribed with by most sources, though the actual realization is closer to /[o]/.